Siddhant-7777/TCP-Video-Chat-room/README.md

 ```
 Enter server IP when asked.

-### Done!
-- Video + Audio + Chat all encrypted
-- Speak into microphone - other person hears it
-- Type text messages
-- Everything is encrypted 🔒

-## How It Works

 ### Encryption (AES)
 - Password → SHA256 hash → Encryption key
 - All data encrypted before sending